RaghavRoy145/autocomplete-and-verify/README.md

 // @autocomplete: Write a function that adds two numbers and prints the result

-or in Java:

-// autocomplete: Create a method that reverses a string

 ### 2. Run the command

 Press the keybinding (default C-c v) or run: